mikestagney/budget-manager/README.md

 ## Things learned

-Nesting collections - one linked arraylist to hold four linked hashmaps.
+Nesting collections - one linked array list to hold four linked hash maps.

 Using streams to sort, sum and print the contents of hashmaps.